Mirandadadda/hi/README.md

             <div class="bg-white p-6 sm:p-8 rounded-3xl card-shadow">
                 <h2 class="text-3xl font-bold text-momonga-accent mb-4 border-b-2 border-momonga-pink pb-2">Introduction</h2>
                 <p class="text-lg leading-relaxed">
-                    Momonga is a **fluffy and timid little creature** from the popular series Chiikawa.
-He is easily recognized by his white fur, big expressive eyes, and his signature **pink cheeks**.
+                    Momonga is a fluffy and timid little creature from the popular series Chiikawa.
+He is easily recognized by his white fur, big expressive eyes, and his signature pink cheeks.
 Despite often being nervous or scared, Momonga has a very kind heart and is a loyal friend to Chiikawa and Hachiware.
 His adorable reactions and gentle nature make him a beloved character.
                 </p>
             </div>
         </section>